ahmetrukenboyaci/mis422/README.md

-# This Web Project is created for MIS 422 E-Business Management lesson by F. Eren Kara, A. Ruken Boyacı, H. Furkan Korkmaz.
+# This Web Project is created for MIS 422 E-Business Management course by F. Eren Kara, A. Ruken Boyacı, H. Furkan Korkmaz.